-Not too long ago we celebrated the start of a New Year.
-If you’re like many Americans, you might have even created New Year’s resolutions which, also like many Americans, few of us keep.
+If you’re like many Americans, every year you create New Year’s resolutions which, also like many Americans, few of us keep.
 However, while we are busy making and breaking resolutions, God remains constant and ready to do a “new thing” in our lives.
+Isn’t that exciting?

 “I am doing a new thing!
 Even now it is coming.
 Do you not see it?
 Indeed, I will make a way in the wilderness, rivers in the desert.”
 Isaiah 43:19

 It’s easy to get excited when we first read this verse; God wants to do something new in our lives, something great!
 Maybe it’s a new job, finally meeting the man or woman you’ll marry, or improved health.
 We can all think of areas in our life where we pray God will change things up for the better.

 But before we get to that, let’s zoom out and take a look at where this verse fits in historically.

 At this time the people of Judah are being held captive in Babylon after King Nebuchadnezzar captured them.
 To further put things into context, it was during this time that Daniel refused to bow down to King Nebuchadnezzar and was throw into the lion’s den.
 It is believed the people of Judah were held for around 70 years.

 Let’s just stop there a moment.

 Imagine being displaced from your home not just for a year but 70 years.
 You’ve lost everything.You’re not allowed to worship freely.
 You’re homesick.
 Your children are growing up in a foreign world with only stories to hear how life once was.
 It’s fair to say the people of Judah were ready for a “new thing.”

 That’s when God comes in, as He promised He would, and says “forget what happened in the past!
 I am now doing something new and different.”
 After 70 years in captivity He was promising a way out.
 Can you imagine what experiencing this must have felt like?
 After 70 years they would finally be free.